lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

-As you will see, this change s
+I find the enum notation more compact than structs.
+I really like the that the enum *namespaces* the cases.
+When you use this method to make tables,  there can be a lot of structs around with really long names.
+You need to have long names just to keep them unique and make it obvious to which ViewController stack they belong to.

 You may be wondering where the `cellId` and `height` information has gone.
-Since each is constant related to a given case, they have been implemented as a readonly vars of the `TransactionListRow`.
+Since each is a constant related to a given case, they have been implemented as a read only vars of the `TransactionListRow`.
 Normally you would see them implemented with the enum.
 Here they have been moved to a private extension in the Adapter file, because the adapter is the only  class that needs the information.
 The move also allows the `CellId` cases to continue to be private.

 Notice that, here, `cellId` returns a `String`.
 In the previous version, it returned a `CellId`.
-The implementation of the cellId is now completely encapsulated.
-It returns a function w
+The implementation of `cellId` is now completely private.
+It returns a closure which selects a `CellId` which is then converted to a string.

 ```swift
 // in file TransactionListAdapter: